 The Italian Lagotto Romagnolo dog weighs less than 35 pounds, and has a curly, dense coat which sheds off water and keeps his skin dry.
-These dogs are very easily trained but they need a lot of discipline and exercise.
+These dogs are very easily trained but they need a lot of discipline, dog walking and exercise.

 Because of its rare talent, this professional truffle hunter may cost as much as £6,000!

 The Swedish Vallhunds dogs (known as Wolf-Corgis) were bred traditionally for herding goats, cows, sheep and other free-range livestock.
 They are very athletic dogs and are fearless but obedient, agile, and has great skills in tracking and herding.